Nigel1992/Argonv3-RPI5-LibreELEC/README.md

 ## Requirements

-- A Raspberry Pi with Raspberry Pi OS or compatible system.
+- A Raspberry Pi 5 with LibreELEC.
 - Argon V3 case (normal or with NVMe).
-- No special permissions are required to run this script.